-The process takes is really easy and only takes a minute or two, and all students new to Michigan Tech will be asked to record their names as part of orientation this fall.
-Instructors are encouraged to record their own names and to ask all returning students to do so as well.
+The process takes is really easy and only takes a minute or two, and all students new to Michigan Tech will be asked to record their names as part of orientation..
+Instructors are encouraged to record their own names and to ask all their students to do so as well.
 Remember that names that might seem easy to pronounce (including your own!) may seem very difficult for others.

-Student questions about making recordings can be directed firstname.lastname@example.org (7-1111).
-This initial implementation of NameCoach was co-sponsored by the William G. Jackson Center for Teaching and Learning and the Center for Diversity and Inclusion, the Dean of Students Office, and the Provost's Office.
+Student questions about making recordings can be directed email@example.com (7-1111).
+NameCoach was co-sponsored by the William G. Jackson Center for Teaching and Learning, the Center for Diversity and Inclusion, the Dean of Students Office, and the Provost's Office.

 CTL Instructional Award Series